No crossover, no phase cancellation, just powerful and coherent pure sound.Jomo Audio’s description of the Haka

 Reading this, I was in from the get go and ordered the Haka with Effect Audio’s Ares II cable.
 The Haka seemed right up my alley with the notable exception of a tuning veering more on the side of neutral than what I usually like.
 There’s also the elephant in the room: it’s a single BA IEM — so how much can it achieve on its own?
 In spite of the above description, I was also looking for something different in order to review something outside of my comfort zone…

-Effect Audio Ares II, 3.5mm, Single-ended (stock cable)
+Stock Effect Audio Ares II, 3.5mm, Single-ended & Campfire Audio medium silicone tips

 Fleetwood Mac, Rumours, Never Going Back Again / Quality: 24-Bit 96.0 kHz – Stereo, FLAC